kzulhasnain/-cs326-final-group34/docs/final.md

 Screenshot 6: delete post button

-This is the delete-post button where users delete there Job shift post.
-User cannot deltes post which is post by others.
+This is the delete-post button where users delete their Job post.
+User cannot delete a post which is posted by others.
 ![alt text](https://github.com/kzulhasnain/cs326-final-group34/blob/main/docs/screenshots3/delete.png)

 Screenshot 7: about website & logout